 But you don’t have to travel deep into the Australian Outback to learn more about Indigenous Australian culture, because there are plenty of opportunities right here in Melbourne.

-A fantastic, interactive tour is the Aboriginal Heritage Walk at the Royal Botanic Gardens.
-Right in the heart of the city, you can escape into an oasis and learn about the traditional uses of trees and plants for food, medicine and tools.
+One of my favourite tours in Melbourne is the Aboriginal Heritage Walk at the Royal Botanic Gardens.
+Right in the heart of the city, you can escape into this gorgeous oasis and learn about the traditional uses of trees and plants for food, medicine and tools.

 The tour starts with a traditional welcoming ceremony, followed by a walk through the gardens.
 It ends with a discussion over cups of lemon myrtle tea.